anttikivi/website/README.md

 texts that are shown on the website and any other non-code materials.
 These materials may not be reproduced or distributed in derivative works without explicit permission from the copyright holder.

+The Instagram and Threads logos included within the project belong to Meta Platforms, Inc. or its subsidiaries and are not licensed under the Apache-2.0 license.
+Instagram and Threads are registered trademarks of Meta Platforms, Inc. or its subsidiaries.